 Our Firm Can Help

 Call us now or contact our office today if you failed a DWI breath test in Austin or had a forced blood draw for DWI.
-Our experienced defense attorneys at Buford & Gonzalez are here to help protect your rights against unreliable DWI tests.
+Our experienced defense attorneys at The Law Office Of Robert L. Buford are here to help protect your rights against unreliable DWI tests.